Parking in Toronto is very competitive in the downtown core.

 Our office can put you in touch with Transportation Services staff, who can give you the correct wording for your petition and tell you which households on the street should be petitioned.
 It is important that the wording is correct to make sure that everyone who signs a petition understands what they agree to and to ensure that staff have a clear understanding on how to turn the petition into the correct language for a by-law.

-You can make this request through 311.
+You can make this request by calling 311 or by emailing [email protected].

 Requesting a Parking Permit Area